Dutch police seize encrypted communication network with 19,000 users

-AMSTERDAM (Reuters) - Dutch police said on Friday they have arrested the owner of Ennetcom, a provider of encrypted communications for a network of 19,000 customers, on suspicion of using the business for organized crime and shut it down.
+AMSTERDAM, April 22 (Reuters) - Dutch police on Friday said they have arrested the owner of a company that provided encrypted communications for a network of 19,000 customers and shut its operations down, saying they believed it was being used for organised crime.

-Rotterdam judges ordered that Danny Manupassa, 36, be held for 14 days during an ongoing investigation.
-Prosecutors said he is suspected of money laundering and illegal weapons possession.
+The owner of the company, Ennetcom, is suspected of money laundering and illegal weapons possession, prosecutors said.

 “Police and prosecutors believe that they have captured the largest encrypted network used by organized crime in the Netherlands,” prosecutors said in a statement.